SJTU-PLV/Nominal-CompCert/README.md

     ocaml-config    1           OCaml Switch Configuration
     ocaml-system    4.08.1      The OCaml compiler (system version, from outside of opam) ocamlfind       1.8.1       A library manager for OCaml

+You should be able to reproduce this installation with the following sequence of shell commands:

+    # Initialize opam (if you haven't used it before)
+    opam init --bare

+    # Create an "opam switch" dedicated to building CompCertO
+    opam switch create compcerto ocaml-base-compiler.4.08.1

+    # Install the necessary packages
+    opam repository add coq-released https://coq.inria.fr/opam/released
+    opam install coq.8.9.1 camlp5.7.14 menhir.20201216 coq-coq2html.1.2

+    # Configure the current shell to use the newly created opam switch
+    eval $(opam env)

 ### Build instructions